amrlabib/javascript-essentials/context.md

 	console.log(this.first +  " " + this.last , arguments[0] , arguments[1]);
 }

-printName(); // undefined undefined undefined undefined  --> because this is bound to global window object, also we don't have any argument passed to the function
+printName(); // undefined undefined undefined undefined  --> because `this` is bound to global window object, also we don't have any argument passed to the function

-var boundPrintName = printName.bind(obj); // will return a new function with this context bound to obj
+var boundPrintName = printName.bind(obj); // will return a new function with `this` bound to obj

 boundPrintName(); // Amr Labib undefined undefined

-var boundPrintNameWithArgument = printName.bind(obj , "argument 1"); //will return new function with this context bound to obj and first argument set to "argument 1"
+var boundPrintNameWithArgument = printName.bind(obj , "argument 1"); //will return new function with `this` bound to obj and first argument set to "argument 1"

 boundPrintNameWithArgument("argument 2"); //Amr Labib argument 1 argument 2